The Northwest Passage - In the Wake of the Great Explorers - Alaska, Canada, Greenland

 This morning, the sun was beaming across the scattered sea ice as we opened our curtains; with a snow-covered island as a backdrop, we were sailing past Devon Island, which is 75% permanently covered in ice.

-We were attempting to land at Dundas Harbour, but the sea had other ideas, and the Captain continued to Croker Bay for a bonus glacier viewing as it was a pocket of calmness for the morning.
+We were attempting to land at Dundas Harbour, but the sea had other ideas.
+The captain continued to Croker Bay for a bonus glacier viewing as it was a pocket of calmness for the morning.
 This was our most northern point yet in the Arctic Circle.

 Morning coffee was on the balcony with the most mesmerising views of the glaciers as we navigated through the sea ice, a beautiful morning enjoying the best of nature.